..

 A further issue is what "success" means in each particular case.
 In most cases success is having all charges dismissed.
 On the other hand, some "succeed" by retaining their drivers licence or staying out of prison even though they are found guilty.

-Most lawyers have no experience in fighting traffic offences.
-They quickly assume you have no chance of winning and will suggest you plead guilty, even before reading all the relevant papers.
+Most lawyers have no experience in fighting traffic offences in court.
+Many will quickly assume you have no chance of winning and will suggest you plead guilty, even before reading all the relevant papers.
 If you go to one of those lawyers, your chances of winning will be next to nil.

 Most people charged with traffic offences are found guilty.
 That is the way it should be.
 But every week I have clients who win their case, for a wide variety of reasons.
 Whether or not your case is one which has any realistic chance of success can be properly determined only after having a conference and reviewing the relevant paperwork.
 Even in cases where, prior to the court hearing, there does not appear to be any defence available, it does not mean there is no chance of winning.
 Each year many of my clients win because the police fail to prove essential things in the running of the case.
 It might depend on how the police run their case, and skill on the part of the lawyer to identify any hole in the prosecution case.